aalarkin/SCCG-Replication-Slope/README.md

 ## Requirements
-For this example code we use a Jupyter notebook, which provides a convenient way to share scripts and run them right in the notebook.
+For this example code we use a Jupyter notebook, which provides a convenient way to share and run scripts.
 Jupyter notebooks comes automatically with the Anaconda python platform.

 ** Steps for setting up: **
 1. Go to the main page of this Github respository (<https://github.com/aalarkin/SCCG-Replication-Slope/>), click on "*clone or download*" in the top-right corner, and select "*Download ZIP*" to download the whole repository on your computer.
 Keep track of where you are downloading the file.
 Unzip the respository if your browser has not done it automatically.